 I wonder, however, how Seagrave would explain Locke's argument--in the "Letter Concerning Toleration"--that atheists must not be tolerated, because "the taking away of God, tho but even in thought, dissolves all."
 If this is what Locke believes, then how can Locke provide common ground for atheists and religious believers?

 What Seagrave says about the compatibility of self-ownership and Divine ownership as grounds for natural rights restates what was said by Richard Overton in 1646.
 Overton was one of the Levellers in the English Civil War.
 In An Arrow Against All Tyrants, he argued for religious liberty as grounded in "self-propriety"--the property that a man has in himself.
 But he also assumed that this self-ownership manifested a natural instinct implanted by God, and thus the equality of self-ownership was compatible with the equality of human beings as created in God's image.
 This could have been the original source for Locke's reasoning.
-Seagrave does not Overton, however.
+Seagrave does not mention Overton, however.

 THE NEUROSCIENCE OF OWNERSHIP